fishes text index | photo index

 What does it eat?
 It feeds on molluscs, worms and crustaceans.

-Human uses: May be eaten locally.
+Human uses: May be harvested for the aquarium trade.

 Cyrene Reef, May 11